 Norbert Krausz

 I am fascinated by how rule-based traces of a tool create shapes that in turn give rise to a huge variety of rhythmic textures, which we ultimately refer to as writing systems.

-When Norbert is not busy with type, he can be found outdoors in the woods on countless hiking trails, playing guitar, or trying out the next delicious stew recipe.
+When Norbert is not busy with type, he can often be found outdoors on hiking trails, playing guitar, or experimenting with the next delicious stew recipe.

+Norbert Krausz